 40 minutes by Airport Limousine bus to Tokyo station

-1 minute walk from Hibiya Station on the Toei Subway Mita Line, Tokyo Metro Hibiya Line & Chiyoda Line
+Direct connection from Hibiya Station Exit B5 on the Toei Subway Mita Line, Tokyo Metro Hibiya Line & Chiyoda Line

-1 minute walk from Yurakucho station on the Tokyo Metro Yurakucho line
+3 minute walk from Yurakucho Station Exit D1 on the Tokyo Metro Yurakucho line

-Underground connection via JR Tokyo station and surrounding buildings
+Underground connection via JR Tokyo Station Marunouchi South Exit and surrounding buildings

 Marunouchi is an area sandwiched between the Imperial Palace Outer Garden, Tokyo Station and neighboring business districts of Otemachi and Hibiya, where major banks and large multinationals tower above the streetscape.
 It is truly one of Japan's financial and economic centers.
 Nijubashi Building faces the gorgeous Naka Dori – one of the leading shopping boulevards in Japan.
 Lined with zelkova trees interspersed with unique public art, the sun drenched boulevard features sophisticated fashion boutiques and chic cafes and particularly comes to life around any lunchtime when it is closed to traffic.
 High-end stores such Hermes, Paul Smith, Tiffany & Co, Ermenegildo Zegna and Brooks Brothers all have their flagship stores here.